Edina

 Curly-leaf Pondweed Herbicide Treatment

-Another strategy to improve the health of the lakes is to reduce the amount of curly-leaf pondweed, an aquatic invasive plant, in the lake through annual herbicide treatments.
-These herbicide treatments are being conducted by the City of Edina.
+Curly-leaf pondweed is an invasive aquatic plant.
+The City of Edina is conducting herbicide treatments to reduce the amount of curly-leaf pondweed in Lake Cornelia.
 Reducing the amount of the invasive plant will help protect and improve the native aquatic plant community and reduce the amount of phosphorus released into the water when the invasive plant dies off and decays in mid-summer.
 Herbicide treatments are done in early spring when the water temperature in the lake is generally between 50-60o F. This is when the herbicide is most effective and limits damage to native plants, which start growing later than curly-leaf pondweed.

 Endothall Factsheet